-7 One of the most significant social impacts of industrial restructuring is emissions, which has attracted growing attention.
+&lt;sup>7One of the most significant social impacts of industrial restructuring is emissions, which has attracted growing attention.
 In recent times, the literature on sectoral emission patterns has increased considerably.
 Emission effects are categorized into direct and indirect impacts based on the relevance of economic impacts.
 Take sector j as an example: an increase in final demand for one of its products will increase the sector's output as producers react to meet the demand.
 This boost in output will generate new emissions within the sector as a direct effect.
-As the sectors output increases, greater demand for its domestic suppliers and throughout the supply chain will follow, resulting in increase emissions levels throughout the whole domestic economy.
+As the sectors output increases, greater demand for its domestic suppliers and throughout the supply chain will follow, resulting in increased emissions in these sectors (indirect effect).
+Such indirect effect and the direct emission growth will increase emission levels throughout the whole domestic economy.

-The six selected industries share a common feature often overlooked in the green taxonomies drawn up by governments: their pattern is marked by direct rather than indirect emissions (Table 5).8 Regarding the coefficient of emissions, the leading industry is livestock, where direct emissions are 13 times higher than indirect emissions.
+The six selected industries share a common feature often overlooked in the green taxonomies drawn up by governments: their pattern is marked by direct rather than indirect emissions (Table 5).
+Regarding the coefficient of emissions, the leading industry is livestock, where direct emissions are 13 times higher than indirect emissions.
 The second most prominent sector is land transport, in which direct emissions are four times bigger than indirect emissions.
 It is worth noting that these industries are suppliers of agricultural commodities, industrial commodities, and services/utilities.